j-c-levin/Never-Look-Back/README.md

 3) ~~A wordcount goal setter that lets you determine how close you are to hitting your goal, you also cannot backspace to delete what you've written.~~

-4) CSS animations
+4) ~~CSS animations~~

+Future progress

-5) Mobile friendly (open keyboard etc.)
+* Mobile friendly (open keyboard etc.)

-6) Better copying/exporting of work
+* Better copying/exporting of work
+* Add a second animation trigger to the wordcount-setter component to simplify the animation work
+* Choose a better global font
+* Position the end-text box in a more central manner
+* Unit/integration tests
+* Travis/Circle CI

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.